pixaful/pixafulversion2/site/content/services/online-marketing.md

 +++
 ## Increase brand awareness, generate more leads and sales with our proven marketing strategies

-I have been working with British companies for over 8 years.
+I have been working with British companies looking to improve their online presence for over 8 years.
 I have helped them remain relevant in the industries they represent year after year.

 I do this using my own mix of proven online marketing strategies that have worked for my company since day one.